 When you are traveling around the world for a while you have to plan thoroughly what you really need to bring with you and what you can leave behind.
-Then of course there are some that you can always buy as you go, they do have stores everywhere in the world!
+Of course there are some things that you can always buy as you go.
+There are stores everywhere in the world!

-Our family still enjoys the paper version of a book, we enjoy holding it, smelling it, picking it out in a book store, looking ahead to see how long to the end of the chapter (that is probably only my thing!).
+Our family still enjoys the paper version of a book.
+We enjoy holding it, smelling it, picking it out in a book store.
+We love to look ahead to see how long to the end of the chapter (that is probably only my thing!).
 So how do you solve the book dilemma if you are traveling and have a weight limit?
 We all know books are heavy!

 The Used Bookstore experience

-We started setting aside all our books as we finished them and as soon as we got to the next town, with a used bookstores we would sell and buy more!
+We started setting aside all our books as we finished them.
+As soon as we got to the next town, with a used bookstores we would sell and buy more!
 Of course it isn’t for the money, but rather to inspire them towards new genres and to be flexible and open to read something new, also if not considered the book “of the moment”.

 The book exchange experience

 I started reading faster and checking in every campsite what books they had available.
 I decided that I was going to experience whatever came to me and felt right.
-In the past 4 months I read many books, they are so different from one another, different authors, different stories, some fiction some real.
-I wanted to read a book on the aboriginal community and I found it, I wanted to read books that took place in the countries we were visiting and I found them!
+In the past 4 months I read many books.
+They are so different from one another, different authors, different stories, some fiction some real.
+I wanted to read a book on the aboriginal community and I found it.
+Then I started looking for books that took place in the countries we were visiting and I found them!
 I feel like I sent my requests out to the universe and I received what I was looking for!

 What I have learned from this experience?